jmolsen/CarND-Vehicle-Detection/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters including various color spaces, numbers of HOG orientations, HOG pixels per cell, HOG cells per block, and HOG channels.
 I ended up with the ones above because of the combinations I tried, they seemed to provide the best results.
+I also took into account some feedback from my original submission and made some adjustments.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).